Ideas for law reform

 In 2014, we recommended that a law reform project should look into establishing a single framework for data sharing between public bodies and organisations carrying out public functions.
 We had been told the law was complex and unclear, resulting in both actual and perceived obstacles to desirable sharing of data in the public interest.
 Since then, the Digital Economy Act 2017 introduced new information sharing provisions to support more efficient and effective digital public services.
 But there remain many sector-specific gateways on the statute book, and the policy and technological background has moved on significantly.

 Information law is now generally governed by a mixture of domestic and retained EU law contained in the Data Protection Act 2018 and the GDPR UK.
 The Centre for Data Ethics and Innovation (CDEI) in a recent report highlighted the importance of addressing trust and confidence in public sector data processing and sharing.
 As the Government develops its policy on data strategy, the next few years could prove ripe for law reform in this area.
 This might focus on harmonising the existing legislation after leaving the European Union.
-It might be that the law is in need of adaptation to modern demands, for example in relation to non-personal, anonymised, or pseudonymised data, for example.
+It might be that the law is in need of adaptation to modern demands, for example in relation to non-personal, anonymised, or pseudonymised data.
 We are keen to hear ideas about this area of the law.

 Deeds and variation of contracts